Dudunee/alx_be_shell/README.md

 #!/bin/bash
-This script switches the current user to the user `betty` using the `su` command.
+This script switches the current user to the user `betty` using the `su` command